-You don't want to dwell on how it's possible to be hurt by a horse.
 Many horse owners have never been seriously hurt by their horse.
 There's certainly no reason to be afraid of horses.
-However, when you are working with an animal that is large and reactive, you are putting yourself at risk.
+However, when you are working with an animal that is large and reactive, you need to understand the common behaviors of this animal and learn how to safely work with and around it.
 If you take care and learn to understand horses, you can reduce the risk of injury greatly.
-The Canadian Hospitals Injuries Reporting and Prevention Program states that 49.6% of horse-related injuries required either 'advice or minor treatment'.
-So while there is always a danger you could be hurt, many injuries are minor or preventable.
+The Canadian Hospitals Injuries Reporting and Prevention Program (CHIRPP) states that 49.6% of horse-related injuries required either 'advice or minor treatment'.
 Here's a list of common injuries that could occur as you work with or ride your horse.

 01 of 08